MPAS-Dev/compass/docs/design_docs/compass_package.rst

 The documentation will include:

-* A user's guide for listing, setting up, and cleaning up testcase
+* A user's guide for listing, setting up, and cleaning up test case

 * A user's guide for regression suites